trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 10 January 2022.
+4.2.1

+ * Stop-and-read-feedback option added.
+ * New experimental web service added that allows AJAX access to the CodeRunner sandbox (usually Jobe).
+Disabled by default.
+Supports the new experimental ace_inline_code filter (find it on github).
+ * Allow a comma-separated list of Jobe servers, from which one is randomly selected for any given job.
+ * Improve error handling when a combinator template grader fails, particularly with PostgreSQL servers.
+ * Plug security hole in Twig that could be exploited to allow question authors to run code on the Moodle server itself.
+ * Add graderstate functionality for use by combinator template graders, allowing them to customise grade and feedback according to prior submissions.
+ * Add field coderunnerversion added to stepinfo.
+ * In TableUI make num_rows = 2 an explicit default.
+ * Bug fix: an erroneous assert statement was causing PHP warnings to be logged. regarding prototype already loaded if assert checking was turned on.
+ * Visibility of failing questions in bulk tester improved.
+ * Various code refactoring to conform to moodle standards.
+ * Various documentation tweaks.

 ### 26 September 2021.
 4.1.0+

  * Bug fix: ace_gapfiller UI doesn't display warning if Ace editor not loaded.